cmmcleod/coriolis/README.md

 You will then have a development server running on `localhost:3300`.

+Alternatively, instead of `npm start` you can run `npm run build` after the `npm install` step and then enable web server access to the `build/` directory, or copy it somewhere that is served.

 ### Ship and Module Database

 See the [Data wiki](https://github.com/cmmcleod/coriolis-data/wiki) for details on structure, etc.